NaroisCool/LinuxScript/README.md

-# This a script from Benoit which is my buddy. https://github.com/benoitlavorata
+# This a script from Benoit . https://github.com/benoitlavorata

 ## Tutorial for fresh server installation